cedar-policy/cedar/cedar-policy-cli/sample-data/tiny_sandboxes/json_policy/README.md

 # JSON formatted policies

-The Cedar policy CLI also supports using reading policies in the JSON policy format.
+The Cedar policy CLI also supports using policies in the JSON policy format.
 See the [Cedar language reference](https://docs.cedarpolicy.com/policies/json-format.html) for a detailed description of this format.

 In general, you can select between the human-readable and JSON format using `--policy-format`.